vitaliy-art/tarantoolscript-server-example/Readme.md

 # TarantoolScript server example

 This project is a simple example of [Tarantool](https://www.tarantool.io/en/) HTTP-server, written on TypesScript with [TypescriptToLua](https://typescripttolua.github.io/) and [TarantoolScript](https://github.com/vitaliy-art/tarantoolscript).
-It is intended to demonstrate the possibility of writing Tarantool Lua scripts on TypeScript.
+It is intended to demonstrate the possibility of writing Tarantool Lua scripts with TypeScript.

 ## Build